demirbilek95/SMDS_project/README.md

 # SMDS_project
-Repository of the final project for the Statistical Methods for Data Science 2019/2020
+Repository of the final project (Corona Spread in Central India) for the Statistical Methods for Data Science 2019/2020